NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Description:** The given TRAPI Response is expected to return specific edge(s) relating to the original (test edge?) data used to prepare the TRAPI Request!

+### error.trapi.response.knowledge_graph.empty

+**Message:** Response returned an empty Message Knowledge Graph, which is an error in this context!

+**Description:** An empty Knowledge Graph is considered an error in this validation context!

 ### error.trapi.response.results.missing

 **Message:** TRAPI Message is missing its Results component!